learnbyexample/scripting_course/README.md

 ## dot files

+This repo also includes Bash and Vim customization files (files starting with `.`) based on my personal preferences.

-Do NOT copy bash and vim customization files (files starting with `.`) directly to your home directory.
+⚠️ Do NOT copy these files directly to your home directory.
 You might overwrite useful settings already present.
-Understand them and add as necessary.
+Understand the customizations and apply them manually.

 <br>